Information for Authors

 Practicing Anthropology is an editor-reviewed publication, and it is the policy of Practicing Anthropology to review all manuscripts without charge to the authors.
 Furthermore, manuscripts by members of the Society for Applied Anthropology (at least one member in the case of multiple authors) accepted for publication will be published without charge as a benefit of membership.
 However, non-members of the Society will be required to pay an $80 non-refundable publication fee at the time of acceptance and will then receive the publication.

-Please contact editor Dr. Anita Puckett, Virginia Tech, Blacksburg, Virginia, at email@example.com for more information on upcoming issues and deadlines.
+Please contact editors Judith Freidenberg, Shirley Fiske, or Amy Carattini at the University of Maryland firstname.lastname@example.org for more information on upcoming issues and deadlines.
 Submissions are always welcome.
-I will notify authors of production deadlines once a manuscript has been accepted for publication.
+We will notify authors of production deadlines once a manuscript has been accepted for publication.